natzar/Robin/README.md

 # ~ Robin ~

 A command line php tool to organize and run several pieces of code from different sources that extracts content from websites.
-Here, the term "Robot" refers to a piece of code that does crawling and scraping in a especific way.
-Some Robots are from my own, and some taken from Internet.
+Here, the term "Robot" refers to a piece of code that does crawling and scraping defined tasks.

-Dependencies: `Simplehtmldom, PhpCrawler, UAgent` (included)

 ### Available Robots